Do Parrots Talk?

-Felix ran his 2020 campaign on, "He knows where you think you are going."
-We found this reverberated throughout the country, striking nerve endings, as truth.
+Felix ran his 2020 Presidential Campaign on, "I know where you think you are going."
+This Parrot Slogan reverberated throughout the country, striking nerve endings, as well as truth.
 Parrot truth.
 Which isn't human truth.
 Because human's truth isn't truth, it's opinion filtered through personal experiences leaving the equation unsolvable by another human.
-We read each other's algebra and smile.
+We read each other's life algebra, and smile.
 We nod.
-We acknowledge each other's confused.
+We acknowledge each other's confusion.
 Grateful that we aren't them.
-Herders can't flock.
-And flockers are too smart to consider herding.
+Herders, or homo sapiens, can't flock.
+And flocking birds are too smart to consider herding.

 Run it by the bird first.
 Run a simple thought experiment.
-What would a parrot think about what you are thinking about?
+What would a parrot think about what you are thinking about doing, asking, or offering?
 And if it fails the test of parrot truth, adjust.
 Adjust because measuring human ideas against a sincere flocking thinker will keep you inside the rails.
 Is your idea honest?
 Does it do no harm?
 Does it consider others in your flock?
 Does it provide a benefit?
+These are what concerns a companion parrot.

 "Things to Run by the Parrot."
-A notebook I made for myself.
-I use my copies to write ideas.
-To write Detective Felix stories.
+A notebook I designed.
+I use it to remind myself to remember their opinions.
+I jot down ideas.
 To run every word I write by the parrot.
+In one fashion or another.

 "See the Birdie?"